Custom Alerts & InsightConnect workflows

 • The Insight Orchestrator installed on your network

-Custom alert monitoring is outside the scope of Rapid7 Managed Services
+Basic detection rule monitoring is outside the scope of Rapid7 Managed Services

 How it works

-How can I access the InsightIDR Trigger?
+How can I access the InsightIDR trigger?

 Get Started